-The Center for International Policy (CIP) works to make a peaceful, just and sustainable world the central pursuit of U.S. foreign policy.
-We promote cooperation, transparency and accountability in the international relations of the United States.
-Through research and advocacy, our programs offer common sense solutions to address the most urgent threats to our planet: war, corruption, inequality and climate change.
+The Center for International Policy (CIP) works to make a peaceful, just, and sustainable world the central pursuit of U.S. foreign policy.
+We promote cooperation, transparency, and accountability in the international relations of the United States.
+Through research and advocacy, our programs offer common-sense solutions to address the most urgent threats to our planet: war, corruption, inequity, and climate change.

 The Center for International Policy is an independent nonprofit center for research, public education and advocacy on U.S. foreign policy.
 CIP's scholars, researchers, journalists, analysts and former government officials provide a unique mixture of issue-area expertise, access to high-level officials, media savvy and strategic vision.
 We work to inform the public and decision makers in the United States on policies to make the world more peaceful, just, and sustainable.

 CIP was founded in 1975, in the wake of the Vietnam War, by former diplomats and peace activists who sought to reorient U.S. foreign policy to advance international cooperation as the primary vehicle for solving global challenges and promoting human rights

 We bring diverse voices to bear on key foreign policy decisions and make the evidence-based case for why and how the United States must redefine the concept of national security in the 21st century.

 The Center for International Policy's staff and board are very grateful for the generous support CIP continues to receive in support of its mission.

 Supported by individual donors, foundations, businesses and churches, CIP has stayed steadfastly true to its goals since its founding in 1975.
 Foundations, businesses and churches currently supporting CIP's work include:

 Colombe Peace Foundation

 Samuel Rubin Foundation